-Learn more about Hypoallergenic Food including Limited Ingredient and Novel Meat formulas in our article – Best Hypoallergenic Dog Food Guide.
+Learn more about Hypoallergenic Dog Food, including Limited Ingredient and Novel Meat formulas, in our article – Best Hypoallergenic Dog Food Guide.

 Kangaroo Meat Nutrition

 In addition to this, the type of fat in Kangaroo meat is advantageous as it is very low in saturated fat.
-Once again, there is nothing intrinsically wrong with saturated fats but high levels of them have been proven to cause health concerns such as Heart Disease or Strokes.
+Once again, there is nothing intrinsically wrong with saturated fats, but high levels of them have been proven to cause health concerns in humans and dogs, such as Heart Disease or Strokes.

 Other Benefits To Kangaroo Meat

-Most meat found in dog food is not from free-range or organic sources which means the animals it comes from are unlikely to have lived fufilling lives which is why Kangaroo really stands out.
+Most meat found in dog food is not from free-range or organic sources, which means the animals it comes from are unlikely to have lived fulfilling lives, which is why Kangaroo really stands out.